June 15, 2022: Theatre Yesterday and Today, by Ron Fassler

 Of course, it was only last March that Chris Rock took to the stage at the Oscars and mentioned Macbeth in relation to Denzel Washington being nominated as Best Actor.
 Less than a minute later all hell broke loose.

-And currently, Daniel Craig is in a production on Broadway that was brushed aside as a misfire.
-Thought it managed a Tony nomination for Ruth Negga, its Lady Macbeth and one for its lighting design, I don’t think it was going to get a Best Costumes nomination, what with Craig’s sincerely odd bathrobe here.
+And currently, Daniel Craig is in a production on Broadway that has been brushed aside as a misfire.
+Thought it managed a Tony nomination for Ruth Negga, its Lady Macbeth, and one for its lighting design, it was unlikely to get a Best Costumes nomination, what with Craig's sincerely odd bathrobe here.